dennislee22/Gradio-LLM-Ray/README.md

 os.system("vllm serve Llama-SEA-LION-v3.5-70B-R --port 8081 --tensor-parallel-size 1 > vllm.log 2>&1 &")
 ```

-10. When running []() with 2 worker with 1 GPU each, loading `Llama-SEA-LION-v3.5-70B-R` model is successful.
+10. When running []() with 2 worker pods with 1 GPU each, loading `Llama-SEA-LION-v3.5-70B-R` model is successful.
 This is because the model is sharded into 2 GPU.
 ```
 ray_workers = workers.launch_workers(
     n=1,